 5 Surprising Foods You Should Refrigerate

-A refrigerator keeps foods fresher longer and helps improve taste so you get the best flavor out of each ingredient.
-You may be an over-eager cooler who puts everything from hot sauce to coffee in the fridge.
-However, many cooks overlook some common foods when picking what deserves shelf space in the fridge and what can live in the pantry.
-Indeed, these five foods should be refrigerated but probably aren't-and they're likely in your house right now.
-Make some space between the bread and honey (two other foods that don't have to be refrigerated), and we'll explain why.
+A refrigerator keeps foods fresher longer and helps preserve taste so you get the best flavor out of each ingredient.
+You probably think you know what belongs in the fridge and what doesn't, but you may be surprised by the common ingredients that you store in the pantry that actually should go in the fridge.
+These five foods should be refrigerated but are likely in your pantry right now.
+So, make some space between the bread and honey (two foods that don't have to be refrigerated), and we'll explain why.

 1. Natural Peanut Butter